Performetriks/Gatlytron-Quickstart/README.md

 If you want to use EMP to show your Gatling simulation data, here is how:

 1. Download the latest release of EMP: https://github.com/xresch/EngineeredMonitoringPlatform/releases
-2. Setup Totorial for EMP: https://www.youtube.com/watch?v=0Ug1daCedfs
+2. Setup Tutorial for EMP: https://www.youtube.com/watch?v=0Ug1daCedfs

 **EMP:**
 For showing data sent to EMP, just import the template dashboard: https://github.com/Performetriks/Gatlytron/tree/main/docs/templates